-The Wetlands and Waterways Program is responsible for the management, conservation, and protection of Maryland's wetland and waterway resources, including tidal wetlands, nontidal wetlands, and nontidal waterways, including the 100-year floodplain.
-In general, the regulation of nontidal wetlands and waterways affects land development interests, and the regulation of tidal wetlands affect riparian property owners (construction of shoreline protection and piers) and the boating public (construction of marinas and dredging of channels).
-Another important distinction is that, while regulated activities conducted in nontidal wetlands affect private property owners, regulated activities conducted in tidal wetlands typically affect submerged lands owned by the State and held in trust for the benefit of the public.
+Maryland's Wetlands and Waterways Program is responsible for the management, conservation, and protection of wetland and waterway resources.
+Aquatic resources managed under the Program include tidal wetlands, nontidal wetlands, and nontidal waterways, including the 100-year nontidal floodplain.
+In general, the regulation of nontidal wetlands and waterways affects land development interests, and the regulation of tidal wetlands affects riparian property owners (construction of shoreline protection and piers) and the boating public (construction of marinas and dredging of channels).
+Another important distinction is that, while regulated activities conducted in nontidal wetlands affects submerged lands owned by the State and held in trust for the benefit of the public.
+The Program coordinates extensively with the Army Corps of Engineers, which is responsible for implementing the federal dredge and fill permitting program under the Clean Water Act.